Tech

 IoT-related markets such as wearables, specifically Google Glass, drew some flak because of privacy concerns.
 Google Glass “Explorers” are now dubbed with the derogatory name “Glassholes” and are banned from public places such as restaurants and cinemas for fear of privacy intrusions.
 (Why they worry about privacy in a public place is beyond me.)

-This concerns and other technological fears can be eradicated through education.
-People fear what they don’t understand and your employees and partners would stick to what is comfortable than use a different, more efficient process.
+These concerns and other technological fears can be eradicated through education.
+People fear what they don’t understand, and your employees and partners will stick to what is comfortable rather than use a different, more efficient process.

 That said, you shouldn’t use untested technology immediately on your company assets.
 That goes without saying, right?